vigneshshanmugam/script-order/README.md

 ### Gotchas

-- Works only if `Resource Timing API` is available (Since we need to interleve async/defer execution with timings).
+- Works only if `Resource Timing API` is available (Since we need to interleve async/defer scripts execution with timing information).
-- Does not work with third party scripts where `Timing-Allow-Origin Header` is not present.
+- Does not work for scripts that are blocked(Ad blockers), CSP and Mixed contents (PerformanceTimingEntry will be empty for them).

 ### Issues

 - Have not tested preload behaviour yet
-- Speculative/Lookahead Parser behaviour
+- Not tested Server Push as well.